Human–AI interaction: Human-AI romantic relationship

-Social relationships people build with AI are not bound to platonic relationships.
-The Google search on the term "AI Girlfriend" increased over 2400% around 2023.
-As opposed to actively seeking romantic relationships with AI, people often unintentionally experience romantic feelings for an AI chat bot as they repeatedly interact with it.
-There have been reports of both men and women getting married to AI models.
+Social relationships people build with AI are not limited to platonic relationships.
+The amount of Google searches for the term "AI Girlfriend" increased over 2400% around 2023.
+As opposed to actively seeking romantic relationships with AI, people often unintentionally experience romantic feelings for an AI chatbot as they repeatedly interact with it.
+There have been reports of both men and women marrying AI models.
 In human-AI romantic relationships, people tend to follow typical trajectories and rituals in human-human romance including purchasing a wedding ring.

-Romantic AI companion services are distinct from other chat bots that primarily serve as virtual assistants in that they provide dynamic, emotional interactions.
-They typically provide an AI model with customizable gender, way of speaking, name, and appearance that engage in roleplaying interaction involving emotional interaction.
-Users engage with an AI chat bot customized to their preference that expresses apology, shows gratitude, and pays compliments, and explicitly sends affectionate messages like "I love you".
-They also simulate physical connection like hugging and kissing, or even sexually explicit role-playing interaction.
-Although AI has not yet reached the level of physical existence, people who engage with romantic companion AI models to interact with it as a source of psychological exposure to sexual intimacy.
+Romantic AI companion services are distinct from other chatbots that primarily serve as virtual assistants in that they provide dynamic, emotional interactions.
+They typically provide an AI model with customizable gender, way of speaking, name, and appearance that engages in roleplaying interaction involving emotional interaction.
+Users engage with an AI chatbot customized to their preference that expresses apology, shows gratitude, and pays compliments, and explicitly sends affectionate messages like "I love you".
+They also roleplay physical actions such as hugging and kissing, or even sexually explicit interactions.
+People who engage with romantic companion AI models interact with it as a source of psychological exposure to sexual intimacy.
+In China, chatbots were so frequently used that the Government of China proposed requirements for platforms to make emotional profiles of users if they showed symptoms of self-harm.
+They are expected to be enforced later in 2026.